 It is no surprise when dancing greats visit the Dallas area.
-This month, students of ballet will have an amazing opportunity to take a class with the famed Edward Villella.
-Often called “one of America’s most celebrated male dancers of ballet,” Villella will journey from his home in New York City to Plano, Texas, to guest teach master classes at Chamberlain Performing Arts.
+Often called “one of America’s most celebrated male dancers of ballet,” Edward Villella will journey from his home in New York City to Plano, Texas, to guest teach master classes at Chamberlain Performing Arts.

 “The chance to study with a ballet icon, such as Edward Villella, is unparalleled,” offered Carter Alexander on faculty at Chamberlain.
 “His journey is such an amazing story.”

 Amazing because his dance training started with an accident: Edward Villella was knocked out by a baseball, while playing with friends.
 Afterwards, his mother took 7-year-old Edward with her during his sister’s dance lessons.
 Young Edward soon began taking class, and at age 10, he and his sister continued their ballet studies at George Balanchine’s School of American Ballet (SAB).